-2.15 In addition to potential joint evidence gathering with SCC, the Council has produced or is in the process of producing a suite of evidence-based documents to support and justify decisions in the Local Plan, including decisions on infrastructure requirements.
-These include:

-- Rural Services and Facilities Audit this is the key evidence base document used to inform the settlement hierarchy and provides a baseline understanding of what local shops and services such as schools and GP practices are located in South Staffordshire's villages.
-Updated version completed 2021 - Playing Pitch and Sports Facilities Audit and Strategy the audit and strategy identifies gaps in sports and playing pitch provision within the district and provides broad costings for the necessary works.
-Completed 2020. - Open Space Audit and Standards Paper This study will be used to inform new standards for on and off site open space provision.
+- 2.13 In addition to potential joint evidence gathering with SCC, the Council has produced or is in the process of producing a suite of evidence-based documents to support and justify decisions in the Local Plan, including decisions on infrastructure requirements.
+These include: - Rural Services and Facilities Audit this is the key evidence base document used to inform the settlement hierarchy and provides a baseline understanding of what local shops and services such as schools and GP practices are located in South Staffordshire's villages.
+Updated version completed 2021. - Playing Pitch and Sports Facilities Audit and Strategy the audit and strategy identifies gaps in sports and playing pitch provision within the district and provides broad costings for necessary improvement works.
+Completed 2020. - Open Space Audit and Standards Paper This study will be used to inform new standards for on- and off-site open space provision.
 This will ensure that new sites coming forward provide the correct type and quantity of green infrastructure including associated equipment such as Multi Use Games Areas (MUGAs).
+Completed 2020.

-Completed 2020. - Strategic Flood Risk Assessment and Water Cycle Study Level 1 Flood Risk Assessment (2019) and Phase 1 Water Cycle Study (2020) have been finalised.
+- Strategic Flood Risk Assessment and Water Cycle Study Level 1 Flood Risk Assessment (2019) and Phase 1 Water Cycle Study (2020) have been finalised.
 These studies will support the application of the flood risk sequential test and informed by Severn Trent modelling will help ascertain if upgrades to the water treatment plants and associated sewage infrastructure will be required as a result of growth proposals.
-On request of the Environment Agency, a Level 2 SFRA has also been completed that undertakes additional detailed modelling for sites within the flood plain (albeit areas proposed for public open space/SUDs). - Brinsford Strategic Park and Ride Feasibility Assessment the Council's preferred infrastructure-led strategy seeks to deliver one of the Council's longstanding infrastructure priorities - a Strategic Park and Ride at Brinsford. - Viability Study the study tests the viability of development proposals including the costs associated with the required infrastructure to deliver sites.
+On request of the Environment Agency, a Level 2 SFRA has also been completed that undertakes additional detailed modelling for sites within the flood plain (albeit areas proposed for public open space/SUDs). - Viability Study the study tests the viability of development proposals including the costs associated with the required infrastructure to deliver sites.
 Abnormal costs associated with a development, such as remediation works, may reduce the scope to deliver much needed infrastructure.
 The Viability Study will determine, in broad terms, if the proposed infrastructure is feasible in financial terms, and therefore whether the proposals and polices in the plan are deliverable.
-A stage 2 is now complete that refines costings and look in greater detail at specific sites (notably the four strategic housing allocations) to understand the impact on viability of the policy requirements and infrastructure these sites will be required to deliver. - Concept Plans and Vision and Objectives (strategic sites) The Council appointed masterplanning specialists Hyas to prepare concept plans and vision and objectives for the four strategic housing allocations to help support their delivery.
+A stage 2 study is now complete, that refines costings and look in greater detail at specific sites (notably the two strategic housing allocations) to understand the impact on viability of the policy and infrastructure requirements. - Concept Plans and Vision and Objectives (strategic sites) The Council appointed masterplanning specialists Hyas to prepare concept plans and vision and objectives for the two strategic housing allocations to help support their delivery.
 These were developed in conjunction with the site promoters and involved engagement with key infrastructure providers and local district and parish councillors.
-These set the framework for further work (set out in Policy MA1 of the Publication Plan) that will see a comprehensive masterplan being developed to support the initial planning application for the sites. - Strategic Transport Assessments The Council worked collaboratively with promoters of the four proposed strategic housing sites included within the Local Plan to ensure that the transport impacts of these larger scales (including cumulative effects) are understood prior to allocation, allowing the scope of likely mitigation requirements to be indicatively established.
-These documents have been prepared in draft in collaboration with all relevant highways authorities and will be updated throughout the plan's preparation.

-2.16 In addition to evidence produced or commissioned by the Council, site promoters for sites proposed for allocation will often submit technical studies through representations supporting their site, including evidence to demonstrate that their site, and the required infrastructure is deliverable.
+These set the framework for further work (set out in Policy MA1 of the Regulation 19 Plan) that will see a comprehensive masterplan being developed to support the initial planning application for the sites. - Strategic Transport Assessments The Council worked collaboratively with promoters of the two proposed strategic housing sites included within the Local Plan to ensure that the transport impacts of these larger scales (including cumulative effects) are understood prior to allocation, allowing the scope of likely mitigation requirements to be indicatively established.
+These documents have been prepared in draft in collaboration with all relevant highways authorities and will be updated throughout the plan's preparation. - 2.14 In addition to evidence produced or commissioned by the Council, site promoters for sites proposed for allocation will often submit technical studies through representations supporting their site, including evidence to demonstrate that their site, and the required infrastructure is deliverable.